nitpum/godot-web-runner/README.md

 # Godot Web Runner

-A simple cli to run Godot web on local machine
+A simple portable and executable to run Godot web on local machine.
+Written in Go

 ## How to use it